galaxyproject/galaxy-hub/src/publication-library/contribute/index.md

 ### Refrain from creating new Galaxy Specific tags

 The current set of Galaxy specific tags (those that start with "+") have been in place for several years.
-However, we do occassionally need new ones.
+However, we do occasionally need new ones.
 If you notice a need for a new tag, please contact outreach@galaxyproject.org to discuss your ideas.

 ## Add Public Server tags (">") if relevant